okugami79/googletrend/README.md

 About
 ----
-I got sick of tired of clicking manual download of Googletrend data on web site.
-Spent investigate alternative way of doing data analysis with GoogleTrend, ended up writing new package, something I like to share with R data analytic community.
+Have you got tired of clicking manual download of Googletrend data from the web site for your data analysis?
+This package help you importing data to R.

+Something I like to share with R data analytic community.

 Example
 ----
 \# run index of Google trend keyword boston